kishanbellur/kishanbellur.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm an engineer by profession, researcher by curiosity and educator by passion.
 I'm currently a Postdoctoral Scholar in [Mechanical Engineering - Engineering Mechanics](https://www.mtu.edu/mechanical/) at [Michigan Technological University](https://www.mtu.edu/) and a Visiting Scholar at the [University of Michigan](https://umich.edu/), Ann Arbor.
-Feel free to look around.

 Bio
 ------